HP319193/prisme.ai/docs/docs/en/architecture/technical/console/specifications.md

 The web app is built on top of [typescript](https://www.typescriptlang.org/) language and [React](https://reactjs.org/)/[NextJS](https://nextjs.org/) framework.

 Through NextJS, the app is dynamically routed and some pages can be rendered on server side for SEO and caching.

-Graphical interfaces are built with [PrimeReact](https://primefaces.org/primereact) design system.
-The app uses a maximum of their components to build views.
-Layouts are structured with [PrimeFlex](https://www.primefaces.org/primeflex/).
-Views mixed Layouts components and interface components.
-No css is needed.

 Internationalization is managed by [i18next](https://www.i18next.com/).
 Translations are located in public/:lang folder under many json files.
 Languages supported are english, french and spanish.
 English is the default language.